Editor’s note: this story was updated in September of 2019

 In addition to evolving by responding to employees’ wants and needs, Microsoft’s giving program has become deeply intertwined with the company’s culture by being run in large part by employees who are serving in key roles.
 The hundreds of employee volunteers who help run the giving program have allowed the program to scale, diversify, and reach across the globe.

 This happens primarily through two programs.
 Through the Vice President Appointed Lead (VPAL) program, about 250–300 employees each year agree to lead volunteer efforts for their teams around the United States, creating events, selecting causes to support, and surveying their peers to see where their passions and talents lay.
 In turn, they recruit virtual teams to support them.
-Last year, 1,500 employees volunteered to help scale the October campaign.
+In 2017, 1,500 employees volunteered to help scale the October campaign.

 “They are the lifeblood,” Bergin pointed out.
 “VPALs and other campaign volunteers do this on top of their day jobs for reasons that are as diverse as our employee base.
 One of our most prolific VPALs is a mother who was a recipient of our giving program, so this is her way to give back to the organization that at one time gave her a helping hand.”

 And through the Loaned Professional (LP) program, six or seven Microsoft employees are selected and gain approval from their managers to take a four-month leave from their regular jobs to help run the giving program during the months leading up to October.
 These LPs support the VPALs, make connections to nonprofits, and help arrange events from gigantic to modest—all in a whirlwind quarter when they learn how to run key components of the giving campaign while they do it.